Table of Contents

 2. Goal: Increase Net Profit Margin

-For our second example, we will look at the goal of increasing the net profit margin.
+Moving on from sales KPI targets, we will now look at the goal of increasing the net profit margin.
 Essentially, the net profit measures how much profit is generated from your revenue after subtracting all related costs.
 It is calculated with the following formula: Net profit margin = [Net Income (Revenue - COGS - Expenses - Interest - Taxes)] / Revenue x 100

 That said, a good strategy to follow when it comes to increasing net profit is to lower costs.
 Let's see this with three KPI targets examples.